How to Decoupage on Glass

 Hello Graphics Fairy Community – Heather from Thicketworks here to show you How to Decoupage on Glass!
 This is a perfect last minute gift project that is quick and easy, but has big impact.
+I will walk you through this simple craft technique and share my tips and tricks along the way.

 These strong graphics are a perfect match for this technique.
 I’ve resized the images and given them a bold black outline to make fussy cutting a breeze.
-Grab your full sized PDF by clicking this image:
+Grab your full-sized PDF by clicking this image:

 - A print out of the graphics on ordinary computer paper